xxxxyyyy80008/Financial-Modeling-with-Crystal-Ball-and-Excel/Chapter 1: Introduction.md

 Sensitivity chart: the input variables (assumptions) V, S, and P are listed from top to bottom in decreasing order of their impact on the output variable (forecast), profit.

 ![png](https://github.com/xxxxyyyy80008/Financial-Modeling-with-Crystal-Ball-and-Excel/blob/main/img/ch1/5.png)

+### RISK MANAGEMENT

+When analyzing risk with the methods presented in this book you will be able to quantify the consequences of uncertainty by answering three main questions:

+1. What can happen?
+2. How likely is it to happen?
+3. Given that it occurs, what are the consequences?

+All good managers go through a process by which they consider these questions somehow, even if subconsciously.
+By taking the time to answer the questions in quantifiable terms, you will develop deeper insight into the problems that you face.

+Risk analysis is part of a broader set of methods called risk management, which also seeks to find answers to three main questions:

+1. What can be done?
+2. What options are available?
+3. What are the associated trade-offs in terms of costs, benefits, and risks?